Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-As the fluid filtered from blood, called filtrate, passes through the nephron, much of the filtrate and its contents are reabsorbed into the body.
-Reabsorption is a finely tuned process that is altered in maintaining homeostasis of blood volume, blood pressure, plasma osmolarity, and blood pH.
+The fluid filtered from blood, called filtrate, passes through the nephron, much of the filtrate and its contents are reabsorbed into the body.
+Reabsorption is a finely tuned process that is altered to maintain homeostasis of blood volume, blood pressure, plasma osmolarity, and blood pH.
 Reabsorbed fluids, ions, and molecules are returned to the bloodstream through the peri-tubular capillaries, and are not excreted as urine.

 Mechanisms of Reabsorption

-Active Transport-membrane bound ATPase pumps (such as NA+/K+ ATPase pumps) with carrier proteins carry substances across the plasma membranes of the kidney epithelial cells by consuming ATP.
+Active transport—membrane-bound ATPase pumps (such as NA+/K+ ATPase pumps) with carrier proteins that carry substances across the plasma membranes of the kidney epithelial cells by consuming ATP.

 These processes involve the substance passing though the luminal barrier and the basolateral membrane, two plasma membranes of the kidney epithelial cells, and into the peri-tubular capillaries on the other side.
 Some substances can also pass through tiny spaces in between the renal epithelial cells, called tight junctions.